-Drugs used for the treatment of different ailments are associated with impurities and degradation products that process of are part of manufacturing pharmaceutical ingredient (API).
+Drugs used for the treatment of different ailments are associated with impurities and degradation products that are part of manufacturing process of active pharmaceutical ingredient (API).
 Various impurities in drugs have been identified and reported during and after manufacturing process (Guideline, 2006) which are considered to have serious safety concern.
 Nitrosamines are diverse group of organic compounds found widely dispersed in our environment including food, soil, water, drugs, cosmetics and are reported to be produced endogenously in human (Vermeer and Van Maanen; 2001).
-These compounds were reported to carcinogenic in experimental animals (Souliotis et al. 2002) and potential carcinogen for humans (class A2 carcinogens).
+These compounds were reported to be carcinogenic in experimental animals (Souliotis et al., 2002) and potential carcinogen for humans (class A2 carcinogens).
 Nitrosamines, a group of impurities found in different dosage forms when reach above Acceptable Daily Intake (ADI) limit prove itself to be carcinogenic.
-Different nitrosamines have been identified and reported to be present in drugs including NDMA, NDEA, NMPA, NDIPA, NIPEA, MDBA and NMBA (fig. 1).
-The simplest compound of this family.
-N-nitroso dimethylamine (NDMA), has been reported to be hepatotoxic and genotoxic in animals (White, 2020).
+Different nitrosamines have been identified and reported to be present in drugs including NDMA, NDEA, NMPA, NDIPA, NIPEA, NDBA and NMBA (fig. 1).
+The simplest compound of this family, N-nitroso dimethylamine (NDMA), has been reported to be hepatotoxic and genotoxic in animals (White, 2020).
 Recovered solvents, catalysts and reagents may contain nitrosamines and can be the source of contamination of the product.
-A large number of people are being treated with multiple drugs which are being administered for longer duration, these long term multi drug therapy is including cancer.
+A large number of people are being treated with multiple drugs which are being administered for longer duration, these long term multi drug therapy is being associated with risk of developing complications including cancer.